krishaamer/green-filter-research/research/introduction.md

 -   The current environmental upheaval, led by Gen-Z and Millennials, and the business adaptation (or lack thereof) to sustainable economic models, taking into account the hidden social and environmental costs we didn’t calculate in our pricing before.
 -   We also need to consider environmental effects (E in ESG).
 We haven’t taken into account the whole cost of production, leading to the wrong pricing information.
 To achieve this, we need expert governance (G).

 Consumer lifestyle contributes to environmental destruction.
-According to Ellen MacArthur Foundation, Material Economics (2019)’s models show 45% of CO2 equivalent emissions come from our daily shopping, produced by companies that make the products we consume.
+According to Ellen MacArthur Foundation, Material Economics (2019)’s models show 45% of CO<sub>2</sub> equivalent emissions come from our shopping; produced by companies to make the products we consume.
 A large scale study by Anthony Leiserowitz et al. (2022) on Meta’s Facebook (n=108946) reported people in Spain (65%), Sweden (61%), and Taiwan (60%) believe “climate change is mostly caused by human activities”.
 An even larger survey (n=1.2 million) by the United Nations across 50 countries, distributed through mobile game ads, showed the majority of people agreeing climate change is an “emergency” UNDP (2021).
 While people express eco-conscious ideas, it’s non-trivial to practice sustainability in daily life.
 Deyan Georgiev (2023) reports only 30% of people in the Gen-Z age group believe technology can solve all problems.

 | Age Group | Agree | Neutral or Disagree |
 |-----------|-------|---------------------|